unraid/docs/docs/unraid-os/manual/applications.md

     the release of Unraid on which it is being installed.
   - Unraid has the ability to boot a system in Safe Mode that suppresses plugins loading to help with diagnosing problems caused by plugins.
-'This should be one of the first things to try if a system becomes unstable after installing a new Unraid release.
+This should be one of the first things to try if a system becomes unstable after installing a new Unraid release.
   - If there is a choice between a plugin and a docker